cdrpl/granny/README.md

 The Granny backend can be easily setup with Docker Compose.
 Just install Docker and run the following command.

 - `docker-compose up -d`

+### Project Setup

+In order to run the client you will need Unity.
+The client needs access to the API and server, you can use Docker compose to run the backend services.

+1. Install Unity3D and Docker
+2. Run the backend services with the command `docker-compose up -d`
+3. Open the client folder with Unity3D